mientjan/react-native-markdown-renderer/README.md

 This is intended to be a drop-in replacement for react-native-markdown-renderer, with a variety of bug fixes and enhancements.

+# Before 4.1.0 (stable first release)

+- [x] Merge the pull requests
+- [x] Update the docs
+- [ ] Close all the formatting issues i opened
+- [ ] Add ability to 'ignore' specific types of markdown

 ### Install

 #### Yarn